-- Axle Set-up and Capacity
+3. Axle Set-up & Capacity

-Look at the amount of miles on the truck, but more importantly confirm the amount of hours.
+Look at the amount of miles on the truck, but more importantly, confirm the amount of hours.
 A general rule of thumb: for every hour logged, multiply by 45 to determine the true miles of the unit.
-It is imperative to check the brakes.
-Brakes are a fairly inexpensive item to replace, but safety for you and your team is the most important.
+It’s imperative to check the brakes.
+Brakes are a fairly inexpensive item to replace, but safety for you and your team is most important.